 During your interviews, consider pitching this scenario to your potential moving partners.

-DeWitt Move Worldwide is a proud member of the International Association of Movers.
+At DeWitt Move Worldwide, we’re proud members of the International Association of Movers.
 Our President, John Burrows, has served on the IAM Executive Committee as both the Claims and Risk Management Chair, then as Vice Chair.
+Membership in professional organizations like IAM signals a commitment to high standards, ethics, and ongoing education.

 Our relationship with IAM fills three important functions: